Cody-Learner/aurt.aurutils.based/README.md

 These scripts have been tested on my system managing around 100 AUR packages.
 All the rough edges I've have encountered so far have been worked out at this point.

-For testing aurt and aurt-help, either set up per specs below or edit the script to your setup.
+For testing aurt and aurt-info, either set up per specs below or edit the script to your setup.

 My setup for aurt: